vivachu/slate/source/includes/_prizes.md

 Parameter | Required | Description
 --------- | ------- | -----------
+type | false | The leaderboard: all, location, dog, cat, or critter

 <aside class="success">
-Returns tickets payouts for weekly and monthly leaderboards.
-The authorized user's ticket balance is also returned.
+Returns tickets payouts for weekly and monthly for the specified leaderboard type.
+The authorized user's ticket balance is also returned and the time till the end of the week and month.
 </aside>

 ## Accept Tickets